QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Conclusion

-This research was supported by PNNL's Quantum Algorithms, Software, and Architectures (QUASAR) LDRD Initiative.
-It was also partially supported by the U.S. DOE Office of Science, Office of Advanced Scientific Computing Research, under award 66150: "CENATE - Center for Advanced Architecture Evaluation".
-The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under contract DE-AC05-76RL01830.
+\begin{acks} This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+We also acknowledge support from Microsoft's Azure Quantum for providing credits and access to the ion-trap quantum hardware used in this paper.
+The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under contract DE-AC05-76RL01830. \end{acks}